Endings, Beginnings

 Endings, Beginnings is a 2019 romantic drama film, directed by Drake Doremus, from a screenplay he wrote alongside Jardine Libaire.
 The film is semi-improvised and loosely based on the screenplay.
 It stars Shailene Woodley, Jamie Dornan, Sebastian Stan and Matthew Gray Gubler.

+30-something Daphne, recently single after ending a long-term, dead-end relationship, explores new possibilities over the next year, reaching a new chapter in her life.

 It had its world premiere at the Toronto International Film Festival on September 8, 2019.
 It was released on April 17, 2020, by Samuel Goldwyn Films.

 Plot

 30-something Daphne, reeling from a recent break up with Adrian, moves into her sister Billie's poolhouse and quits her job.
-Following advice from a friend, she decides to take a six-month sabbatical from alcohol and men as she lost four years with him.
+Following advice from a friend, she decides to take a six-month sabbatical from alcohol and men as she feels she lost four years with him.

-Visiting her mother Sue at Christmas, Daphne is obviously estranged from her.
-She has a European partner named Karl, doesn't keep up-to-date with her daughters, has no empathy for her over the break up, and gifts her wedding ring to Daphne.
+Visiting her mother Sue at Christmas, Daphne and she are obviously estranged.
+She has a European partner named Karl and does not keep up-to-date with her daughters' lives.
+When Daphne tells Sue about the break up she has no sympathy, and gifts her her wedding ring.

 At Billie's New Years party, Daphne meets Frank and Jack.
 Both flirt with her, but they are very different.
 Frank is a free-spirited bad boy, unpredictable, and always ready for adventure; Jack is a sober, intelligent, sensitive, writer and academic.

 Daphne and Jack go out and talk for hours.
 Frank contacts her, insisting on meeting.
 He is jealous, as his friend Jack has been talking about her.
 Not only does Frank ply her with alcohol, but he seduces her.
 By the next day, Daphne insists he not use her as the wedge in his friendship with Jack.

-Returning to home with her niece, Daphne witnesses her sibling and her brother-in-law fighting, which only exacerbates the once-idealistic Daphne's growing despair regarding long-term love.
+Returning home with her niece, Daphne witnesses her sister and her brother-in-law fighting, which only exacerbates the once-idealistic Daphne's growing despair regarding long-term love.
 She takes the ring her mother gave her to pawn it, as it was originally from a bigamist father.
 Daphne gets a message from Jed, her former boss, apologizing for having sex with her (which likely caused her break-up with Adrian and quitting her job).

 Unable to choose between Jack and Frank, these almost polar opposites, Daphne finds herself bouncing between them instead.
-She enjoys the distinct ways each man sees her, as if she's trying out different versions of herself to see the kind of life that might be waiting for her.
+She enjoys the distinct ways each man sees her, as if she is trying out different versions of herself to see the kind of life that might be waiting for her.
 With Jack, Daphne is more domesticated, practically living together, watching movies at home and having long talks.
 Simultaneously, she texts with Frank.